 OUPA CARL SCHREIB - MAGNETOPATH

-Oupa's career as a Magnetopath started when his freind Doweling decided to go to America.
+Oupa's career as a Magnetopath started when his friend Doweling decided to go to America.

-Doweling was a very good Magnetopath ( healing by passing of hands) & knew Oupa from earlier aquaintance, & , incidentally, that Oupa's father had been a Magnetopath (part-time ?) in Germany.
+Doweling was a very good Magnetopath ( healing by passing of hands) & knew Oupa from earlier acquaintance, & , incidentally, that Oupa's father had been a Magnetopath (part-time ?) in Germany.

 Soon Doweling had made enough money to buy a plot almost over the road from Oupa's house, & he built a house with an enormous lounge-come-waiting room, with a screen in one corner where he did some treatments.
 He went back to Germany to get a wife, & in due course they had a little girl.